-Information component Description Media Flow Description A set of sub-components of individual media flows or a group of media flows within a media session.
+Information component Description Media flow description A set of sub-components of individual media flows or a group of media flows within a media session.
 The sub-components of a Media Flow Description can be represented by a wildcard as needed.
-Flow direction (in→out, out→in, bidirectional) Direction of the media flow, where "in" refers to inside the core network so that "out \rightarrow in" refers to the direction towards the core network. - Flow Number An identifier for the individual media flow within a media session. - Flow Status Instruction and indication of enabled or disabled status for a media flow.
-Protocol Version The version of source and destination unicast network address protocol (e.g., IPv4 or IPv6). - IP Addresses The source and destination network addresses. - Ports The source and destination port numbers.
-Port ranges shall be supported (e.g., two consecutive ports for RTP, RTCP). - Protocol Number The protocol ID (e.g., UDP, TCP). - Bandwidth The requested maximum bandwidth.
-The upstream and downstream BW should be provided separately.
+Flow direction (in→out, out→in, bidirectional) Direction of the media flow, where "in" refers to inside the core network so that "out \rightarrow in" refers to the direction towards the core network. - Flow number An identifier for the individual media flow within a media session. - Flow status Instruction and indication of enabled or disabled status for a media flow.
+Protocol version The version of source and destination unicast network address protocol (e.g., IPv4 or IPv6). - IP addresses The source and destination network addresses. - Ports The source and destination port numbers.
+Port ranges are required to be supported (e.g., two consecutive ports for RTP, RTCP).
+Protocol number The protocol ID (e.g., UDP, TCP). - Bandwidth The requested maximum bandwidth.
+The upstream and downstream BW is recommended to be provided separately.

-Table 5/Y.2111 - Media flow description sub-components (Rs)
+Table 5 - Media flow description sub-components (Rs)